Moses ibn Gikatilla

 Moses bar Samuel ha-Kohen ibn Gikatilla was a Jewish grammarian and Bible exegete of the late eleventh century.

 Name

 His full name was "Moses b.
 Samuel haKohen," but Abraham ibn Ezra generally called him "Rabbi Moses ha-Kohen."
-His surname, which appears as early as the tenth century in the writings of a pupil of Menahem ben Saruḳ, Isaac ibn Gikatilla was probably derived from the Spanish (Romance diminutive of the Latin "caecus," blind); its Arabic-Hebrew transcription, "Ibn Gikatilla," is the form usually adopted.
+His surname, which appears as early as the tenth century in the writings of a pupil of Menahem ben Saruḳ, Isaac ibn Gikatilla was probably derived from the Spanish Chiquitilla (a diminutive of the Latin caecus "blind"); its Arabic transcription, ibn Gikatilla, is the form usually adopted.

 Biography

 About Gikatilla's life little is known.
 His native place was Cordova, but he resided later at Saragossa, where he may have enjoyed personal intercourse with the eminent Hebrew grammarian, Abu al-Walid Merwan ibn Janah.
 He appears to have lived for some time also in southern France, and there, at the suggestion of Isaac b.
 Solomon, translated the writings of Ḥayyuj from Arabic into Hebrew.
 Judah ibn Balaam, his somewhat younger contemporary, says of him: "He was one of the foremost scholars and grammarians and one of the most noted writers, being distinguished for prose and poetry in both Hebrew and Arabic.
 Physical weakness alone detrimentally affected his position as one of the most eminent men of his time."
 Judah al-Ḥarizi ("Taḥkemoni," ch.
 3) likewise praised his poems, of which, however, not one has been preserved.
 Gikatilla's importance is in the province of Hebrew grammar and Bible exegesis.
 Abraham ibn Daud the historian (twelfth century), places him alongside of Abu al-Walid as successor to Ḥayyuj in this province, and Abraham ibn Ezra terms him the "greatest grammarian."